 After graduation, locum opportunities will also be available and offer an excellent opportunity to learn more about our medical groups and our community at large.
 By that time, you will be quite familiar with most of the physicians in our area, so the transition should be quite easy.

 Our greater community has all the amenities you and your family will need and a wide range of practice options that you will be exposed to during your two years with us.

 If rural family medicine in your career plan then we encourage you to visit our teaching unit located at the Pembroke Regional Hospital.
 We pride ourselves on offering the most in-depth rural family medicine education you will find anywhere.

 We welcome the opportunity to tell you more about us and hope you would consider joining our program.

 — Dr. Richard Johnson (Preceptor, Pembroke Site Director & Graduate of the PFMTU)

-Hi, my name is Farnaz Babanourouzi and I'm a second year family medicine resident at University of Ottawa, rural site, Pembroke.
+Hi, my name is Farnaz Babanourouzi and I’m a second year family medicine resident at University of Ottawa, rural site, Pembroke.
 My experience thus far has been incredibly rewarding.
 One of the perks of residency in a rural setting is that rural residents are usually the only learners, with greater access to a mix of hands on training.
 As being the only learners, my residency training in Pembroke has really prepared me to practice in any setting.
 Whether I choose to continue to practice in a rural setting or not, I believe I would be prepared either way.
 Another reason that rural practice has been a great experience, particularly in the Ottawa Valley, are the people.
-Raise in a big city like Toronto, I could really see how patients in rural areas trust your knowledge and greatly appreciate caring for them, where there is a definitive shortage of doctors.
-Lastly, short commute, lower cost of living, lack of traffic and pollution, and many others, why one should consider practicing in a rural setting!
+Raised in a big city like Toronto, I could really see how patients in rural areas trust your knowledge and greatly appreciate caring for them, where there is a definitive shortage of doctors.
+Lastly, short commute, lower cost of living, lack of traffic and pollution, and many others, are all why one should consider practicing in a rural setting!